kidchapo/Spotify-Playlist-Creation-based-on-Deep-Learning/README.md

 Spotify provide audio features to 'define' each track that can be playback in the streaming platform.
 For example:

--Danceability: Describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
+- Danceability: Describes how suitable a track is for dancing based on a combination of musical elements including tempo, rhythm stability, beat strength, and overall regularity.
 - Energy: Represents a perceptual measure of intensity and activity.
 Typically,